Chipstead to Kingswood Walk

 • Go down Station Approach and turn left at the bottom onto the B2032 (Outwood Lane).
 Shortly after the junction with the B2219, take a permissive path on the right.
 Veer left in front of the corner of Holly Lane car park and follow the path into Banstead Wood.
 Take the main track uphill for 200m and fork right at post 2.
 Follow the path for 250m to The Wardrobe sculpture.

-1. Arriving from London, cross the footbridge and bear left out of the station.
+1. Arriving from London on Platform 2, cross the footbridge and bear left out of the station.
 Go downhill past a parade of shops on Station Approach and turn left at the bottom onto the B2032 (Outwood Lane), going past a mini-roundabout at its junction with the B2219.

 3. Keep ahead at a path crossing (signposted to Perrotts Farm), going through a short yew avenue into Banstead Wood.
 At the next path junction fork right onto a broad path going uphill past two of the Narnia sculptures?, Aslan the Lion and (just off to the right) Lucy Pevensie by the lamppost.